Ikea furniture assembly…

 And now, for the important question: were you able to make it through this process without googling for that divorce attorney?
 If so, CONGRATULATIONS, you’ve passed “Ikea disassembly and re-assembly 201.”

-You and your significant should now go and have a date night or do something fun and a little less taxing.
-If you’re on speaking terms, that is ? ?.
+You and your significant other should now go and have a date night or do something fun and a little less taxing.
+If you’re on speaking terms, that is.
+If not?
+Definitely check out our post about how to DIY without filing for divorce.
+After over a decade of doing it ourselves, we’ve learned a few things about how to co-exist peacefully, even with sharp, dangerous power tools in the house ;).